YuRu · Brinnon, WA · Hood Canal

 Tents

 SnowPeak tents sleeping 2–8 and a yurt with wood-burning stove, perched on platforms above the canal.
-Views in every direction.
+The views take care of the rest.

-Flushing toilets, hot showers, and bidet — proper comforts in nature.
+Vietnamese for bathhouse.
+Flushing toilets, hot showers, and heated bidets — proper comforts in nature.

-A Dacor 6-burner stove.
-A Blackstone griddle.
-A Weber BBQ.
+Named after Tokyo's legendary fish market — because the canal provides, and Tsukiji delivers.
+Dacor 6-burner stove, Blackstone griddle, Traeger Smoker, Weber BBQ.
 Every pot, pan, dish, and utensil you need.
-Cook like you're home — or better.
 We've got the dishes; leave the single-use plastic at home.

 Private Beach Access